Image Carousel with 2 slides

 Slide 2: Ruth DeFries

 The Mumbai Center develops, supports, and disseminates innovative and interdisciplinary research initiatives in partnership with faculty at Columbia University and regional experts and institutions.
 The Center is committed to promoting President Lee C. Bollinger's vision of harnessing the strengths of academia and deepening its capacity to address key global challenges.
-Research activities at the Center are currently focused on five thematic areas that have deep global and regional significance, including (i) Water Access and Management (ii) Sustainable Urbanization (iii) Education, Culture, and Knowledge (iv) Health and Medicine and (v) Economic Empowerment and Entrepreneurship.
+Research activities at the Center are currently focused on five thematic areas that have deep global and regional significance, including (i) Water Access and Management (ii) Sustainable Urbanization (iii) Education, Culture, and Knowledge (iv) Health and Medicine and (v) Economics and Entrepreneurship.